Compassionate Release: Elderly Inmates

 Pursuant to law and federal regulation, some elderly prisoners qualify for compassionate release.
 An elderly prisoner seeking compassionate release must meet certain criteria.
-Broadly, qualifying elderly prisoners are divided into three different categories: medical, new law, and other.
+Broadly, qualifying elderly prisoners are divided into three different categories: medical, new law, and others.

 Compassionate Release: Elderly Prisoners with Medical Conditions

 An elderly prisoner with a medical condition who is 65 years of age or older may qualify for compassionate release.
-The Bureau requires that the prisoner suffer from "chronic or serious medical conditions related to the aging process" for which conventional treatments promise no substantial improvement.
-Additionally, elderly prisoners with medical conditions must have served at least 50 percent of their sentence, and must be experiencing "deteriorating mental or physical health that substantially diminishes their ability to function in a correctional facility."
+The Bureau requires that the prisoner suffers from “chronic or serious medical conditions related to the aging process” for which conventional treatments promise no substantial improvement.
+Additionally, elderly prisoners with medical conditions must have served at least 50 percent of their sentence, and must be experiencing “deteriorating mental or physical health that substantially diminishes their ability to function in a correctional facility.”

-Prisoners who meet this criteria can apply to the Warden for a reduction in sentence.
+Prisoners who meet these criteria can apply to the Warden for a reduction in sentence.
 In addition to the qualifying criteria, the Warden will consider the age at which the prisoner committed the current offense and whether the prisoner suffered from the condition at the time of offense or sentencing.